-Given their enormous reach and overarching goals to promote health and safety, health centers are uniquely positioned to be leaders in violence prevention across the U.S. Many health centers have already partnered with DV/SA organizations to implement health interventions with promising results to achieve better health outcomes for patients navigating the health challenge of DV/SA.
+Given their enormous reach and overarching goals to promote health and safety, health centers are uniquely positioned to be leaders in violence prevention across the U.S. One in 13 people nationwide rely on a HRSA-funded health center for their health care needs.
+13 Locate a health center near you.
+Many health centers have already partnered with DV/SA organizations to implement health interventions with promising results to achieve better health outcomes for patients.

 Between 2014-2016, 10 health centers and 10 DV/SA programs across the country participated in the Improving Health Outcomes Through Violence Prevention Pilot Project to identify promising ways to promote the health and safety of patients.
 The U.S. Department of Health and Human Services, Health Resources and Services Administration, and the Administration for Children and Families funded this project, in collaboration with Futures Without Violence, who provided training and workflow redesign support.
 Under this pilot, health centers and partnering DV/SA programs tested all steps to address and respond to DV/SA.
+This pilot has since evolved to become Project Catalyst, a national project to foster leadership and collaboration between DV/SA advocates and health professionals at the state and territory level.
 Key findings are distilled here into actionable steps for other health care providers, administrators, DV/SA advocates, and community partners to easily adapt for their own settings.

-Follow these essential steps to integrate a response to IPV in your health center:
+Follow these essential steps to integrate a response to IPV and HT in your health center:

 - 1. Build partnerships between health centers and local DV/SA programs. - 2.
-Prepare your practice by implementing a new or updated DV/SA policy to identify and respond to survivors in partnership with community based DV/SA programs, and promote prevention. - 3.
-Adopt the simple evidence-based intervention to educate all patients about the connection between IPV and their health and engage them in strategies to promote wellness and safety.
-This intervention consists of universal education using a safety card with all patients (see below for instructions). - 4.
-Train providers and all staff on the impact of DV/SA on health outcomes, and how to assess and respond in collaboration with community based DV/SA programs. - 5.
+Prepare your practice by implementing a new or updated DV/SA and HT policy to identify and respond to survivors in partnership with community based DV/SA programs, and promote prevention. - Adopt the simple evidence-based intervention to educate all patients about the connection between IPV and HT and their health and engage them in strategies to promote wellness and safety. - 4.
+Train providers and all staff on the impact of DV/SA and HT on health outcomes, and how to assess and respond in collaboration with community based DV/SA programs. - 5.
 Evaluate and sustain your progress as part of continuous quality improvement.